rust-lang/book/nostarch/chapter20.md

 }
 ```

-Then, implementing the `OutlinePrint` trait on `Point` will compile
+Then implementing the `OutlinePrint` trait on `Point` will compile
 successfully, and we can call `outline_print` on a `Point` instance to display
 it within an outline of asterisks.

-### Using the Newtype Pattern to Implement External Traits
+### Using the Newtype Pattern to Implement External Traits on External Types

-In “Implementing a Trait on a Type” on page XX, we mentioned the orphan rule
+In “Implementing a Trait on a Type” in Chapter 10, we mentioned the orphan rule that states we’re only allowed
-that states we’re only allowed to implement a trait on a type if either the
+to implement a trait on a type if either the trait or the type are local to our
-trait or the type, or both, are local to our crate.
-It’s possible to get around
+crate.
+It’s possible to get around this restriction using the *newtype pattern*,
-this restriction using the *newtype pattern*, which involves creating a new
+which involves creating a new type in a tuple struct.
+(We covered tuple structs
-type in a tuple struct.
-(We covered tuple structs in “Using Tuple Structs
+in “Using Tuple Structs without Named Fields to Create Different
-Without Named Fields to Create Different Types” on page XX.)
-The tuple struct
+Types” in Chapter 5.)
+The tuple struct will have
-will have one field and be a thin wrapper around the type for which we want to
+one field and be a thin wrapper around the type we want to implement a trait
-implement a trait.
-Then the wrapper type is local to our crate, and we can
+for.
+Then the wrapper type is local to our crate, and we can implement the trait
-implement the trait on the wrapper. *Newtype* is a term that originates from
+on the wrapper. *Newtype* is a term that originates from the Haskell programming
-the Haskell programming language.
-There is no runtime performance penalty for
+language.
+There is no runtime performance penalty for using this pattern, and
-using this pattern, and the wrapper type is elided at compile time.
+the wrapper type is elided at compile time.

 As an example, let’s say we want to implement `Display` on `Vec<T>`, which the
 orphan rule prevents us from doing directly because the `Display` trait and the
 `Vec<T>` type are defined outside our crate.
 We can make a `Wrapper` struct
 that holds an instance of `Vec<T>`; then we can implement `Display` on
-`Wrapper` and use the `Vec<T>` value, as shown in Listing 19-23.
+`Wrapper` and use the `Vec<T>` value, as shown in Listing 20-24.

-Filename: src/main.rs
+src/main.rs

 ```
 use std::fmt;